mohamedsamara/mern-ecommerce/README.md

 # MERN Ecommerce

+## Description

+An ecommerce store built with MERN stack, and utilizes third party API's.
+This ecommerce store enable three main different flows or implementations:

+1. Buyers browse the store categories, products and brands
+2. Sellers or Merchants manage their own brand component
+3. Admins manage and control the entire store components

 * features:
   * Node provides the backend environment for this application
   * Express middleware is used to handle requests, routes